robusta-dev/robusta/docs/playbook-reference/triggers/helm-releases-monitoring.rst

     **Available options**:

     * ``rate_limit``: Limit firing to once every `rate_limit` seconds.
-    * ``names``: List of Helm release names for this trigger to monitor.
-Leaving this field empty monitors all release names in the namespace.
+    * ``names``: List of Helm releases for this trigger to monitor.
+Leaving this field empty monitors all releases in the namespace.
 Optional.
-    * ``namespace``: The Helm release namespace for this trigger to monitor.
-Leaving this field empty monitors all release namespace in the cluster.
+    * ``namespace``: The Kubernetes namespace for this trigger to monitor.
+Leaving this field empty monitors all namespaces in the cluster.
 Optional.
     * ``duration``: Minimum time, in seconds, that a release must remain unhealthy before the trigger fires.
 If the unhealthy state lasts less than this duration, the trigger won't fire.
 Default value is 900 seconds (15 minutes).
 Optional.

     .. admonition:: Example